nedbat/coveragepy/doc/source.rst

 text editors).
 Files that do not end with ``.py``, ``.pyw``, ``.pyo``, or ``.pyc`` will also be skipped.

+.. note:: Modules named as sources may be imported twice, once by coverage.py to find their location, then again by your own code or test suite.
+Usually this isn't a problem, but could cause trouble if a module has side-effects at import time.

 You can further fine-tune coverage.py's attention with the ``--include`` and ``--omit`` switches (or ``[run] include`` and ``[run] omit`` configuration values). ``--include`` is a list of file name patterns.
 If specified, only